Christopher-06/rustmeter/README.md

 - [ ] Optimize performance and reduce overhead further
 - [ ] Add CI/CD for automated testing of core functionality
 - [ ] Create an own book documentation site for better user guidance

+Note: This tool is still under development.
+APIs are subject to change.